 What can you learn from this?
 See which Pins have the highest click rate.
 What do they have in common?
 Is one particular style or topic recurring in the top ten?
 Is that Pin you thought sure would do great falling flat?
 Redesign it and try again!

 Now, change the “Claimed accounts” option to “Other Pins” to see what Pins to other people’s content is getting clicks.
-What can you adopt from their Pin styles or topics to get some of that action for your own content on Pinterest?
+What can you adopt from their Pin topics to get some of that action for your own content on Pinterest?

 It looks like content about Etsy, graphic design, and time-saving Pinterest strategies are really resonating with our audience.
 We should consider adding that to our editorial calendar!